Germany maps the road to integration in 100 steps | DW | 09.03.2021

 A report released ahead of the summit further called for unified documentation of these cases to better understand how discrimination comes about.

 Integration has been the focus of many a heated debate in Germany in recent years, sparked in large part by a historic influx of refugees between 2015 and 2019.
-During that period, Germany received over 1.8 asylum requests or roughly 75% of all asylum claims filed over the past decade.
+During that period, Germany received more than 1.8 million asylum requests, or roughly 75% of all asylum claims filed over the past decade.

-Discussions about how to handle the logistics of such a large refugee population hailing primarily from Syria, Afghanistan, and parts of Africa quickly became ensconced in concerns about integration.
-Critics questioned the feasibility of conservative Muslims integrating themselves into German society, as well as how easily migrants with lower education levels would find a place in the workplace.
+Discussions about how to handle the logistics of such a large refugee population, hailing primarily from Syria, Afghanistan and parts of Africa, quickly became ensconced in concerns about integration.

 Indeed, concerns about integration reopened questions about the integration of immigrant groups long settled in Germany, particularly Turkish immigrants and their descendants who make up the country's largest minority.
 Despite an improvement in education rates, this group was, as of 2017, still three times more likely to have trouble finding a job or to rely on state welfare than Germans without Turkish roots, according to an OECD study.